asinglebit/gittui/README.md

     - Octopus merge handling and rendering
     - Cherry-pick commit
     - Stash
     - Pop

-    - Jump to parent commit
+I work on **guita╭** in my spare time, and based on the features I need in my day-to-day life.
 Use it with caution, and feel free to report issues or contribute improvements!

 ### 🖼️ Screenshots